Brunch & Batter

 • Blueberries- Fresh is best.
 The riper the fruit, the more pectin.
 If you are blueberry picking, then this jam is calling your name!

-• Earl grey tea- Use your favorite brand of earl grey tea.
-Tea bags are ideal since they act as the perfect sachet to infuse your jam.
+• Earl Grey tea- Use your favorite brand of Earl Grey tea.
+Tea bags are ideal since they are self-contained sachets ready to infuse your jam.
 The tea bags will be discarded after they have been infused into the jam.

 • Sugar- White granulated sugar for sweetening.